-- Rinse the squid under running water and drain.
-Slice the squid tubes into 1 cm rings.
+- Thoroughly rinse the squid under running water and slice the tubes into 1 cm rings.

-- Then transfer everything into a big bowl.
-Add turmeric powder and some salt, Mix thoroughly and let the squid marinate for 10 – 15 minutes in refrigerator.
+- Transfer it into a big bowl.
+Then add turmeric powder and some salt, mix well and let the squid marinate for 10 – 15 minutes in the refrigerator.

-- Meanwhile, dry roast black peppercorns, coriander seeds, jeera seeds and 5-6 dry curry leaves in a pan on low flame until the spices turns aromatic(Make sure you do not burn them).
-Cool it for 5min and then coarsely blend everything in mixer.
+- Meanwhile, dry roast black peppercorns, coriander seeds, jeera seeds, and 5-6 dry curry leaves in a pan on low flame until the spices turn aromatic(Make sure you do not burn them).
+Allow the ingredients to cool, then blend in a coarse powder.

-- Heat ghee in a medium cooking pan.
-Fry a handful of curry leaves, dried chilli, chopped ginger, minced garlic, and a handful of cashews on low heat.
+- Heat ghee in a cooking pan on medium heat.
+Fry a handful of curry leaves, dried chili, chopped ginger, minced garlic, and a handful of cashews on low heat.

-- Sauté 1 small finely chopped onion until transparent and soft.
+- Sauté finely chopped onion until transparent and soft.

 - Stir in the marinated calamari and sprinkle some salt over it.
-Cover and cook until all the water content is evaporated and calamari is almost done.
+Cover and cook until there is no water content left in the pan and calamari is well cooked.

-- Drizzle some lime juice over and serve right after as shown.
+- Drizzle some lime juice over and serve right after.

 - You can tweak the quantity of each ingredient as per your taste and preference.

-- Tastes best when cooked fresh and eaten.
+- Squid pepper fry tastes best when fresh and warm.

 Did you try this recipe?
 Let me know how you liked it! 🙂